The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 These Lenses and Dimensions are:

-Some of the information required to plot your business on the matrix may come easily and naturally, but other insight may require some internal foraging – whether it’s conducting deep-dives with business and marketing stakeholders or utilising control questionnaires to understand the current level of competency across your marketing teams.
+Some of the information required to plot your business on the matrix may come easily, but other insight might need some internal foraging – whether it’s conducting deep dives with business and marketing stakeholders, or utilising control questionnaires to understand the current level of competency across your marketing teams.

-By the time you’ve completed the template, you’ll have the basis of a high-level management report and recommendations to drive your business’ Digital Marketing agenda forward, and a series of prioritised changes which should form the basis of your strategic roadmap.
+By the time you’ve completed the template, you’ll have the basis of a high-level management report and the recommendations to drive your business’ Digital Marketing agenda forward, as well as a series of prioritised changes which should form the basis of your strategic roadmap.

 Book a Discovery Session

 We hope you’ve found this resource and the tools within it useful.
-Regardless of where your business is on its Digital Marketing Transformation journey, our Strategy team is ready to help you grow.
+No matter where your business is on its Digital Marketing Transformation journey, our Strategy team is ready to help you grow.
 Book an initial discovery session here to discover how we can get you towards your goals.